textileio/textile/README.md

 > Success!
 Initialized /path/to/mybucket3 as a new bootstrapped bucket
 ```

-Notice also that you can still leverage bucket encryption when creating a bucket from an existing Cid.
-In this case, Buckets will recursively encrypt the Cid's IPLD file and directory nodes as it's pulled into the new bucket.
+You can still leverage bucket encryption when creating a bucket from an existing Cid.
+In this case, `buckd` will recursively encrypt (without duplicating) the Cid's IPLD file and directory nodes as it's pulled into the new bucket.

 ### Exploring bucket contents